GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 Castleton Village Clerk's Office & Genealogy Room

-Albany Roman Catholic Diocese - Cemetery Office (Menands, Albany Co.)
+Albany Roman Catholic Diocese - Menands Cemetery Office (in Menands, Albany Co.)
+Has records for 10 cemeteries in 2 counties including:

 St. John's Cemetery - North Troy